ignsagita/regression-nn-housing/README.md

 ## Result
 Some insights:
 - It seems that Median Income (MedInc) is the strongest predictor.
-- House age have moderate negative correlation with price.
+- House age has a moderate negative correlation with price.
-- Traditional ML outperforms deep learning (DL), providing some rooms of improvements for DL.
+- Traditional ML outperforms deep learning (DL), providing some room for improvements for DL.
 <table>
   <tr>
     <th>model</th>